Hilbert Spaces

 \( < (a_{n}, b_{n}) >= \sum_{n=-\infty}^{\infty}(a_n)(b_n) \)

-Now, given a Hilbert Space, H and an Orthonormal System {un} of H, we can define the Fourier Transform as follows
+Now given a Hilbert space H, and an Orthonormal system {un} in H, we can build the Fourier transformation as follows:

 \( T:H \rightarrow l^2(Z) \)

-The application is well defined by the Bessel inequality
+This application is well defined because of the Bessel inequality

 \( \sum_{n=-\infty}^{\infty} <x, u_{n} > \leqslant || x ||^2 \)